View Keith Schrader's Obituary on sturgisjournal.com and share memories

 Keith Edward Schrader, age 61, of Sturgis, passed away Sunday afternoon, June 23, 2019, at his home.

+Keith was a member of First Presbyterian Church in Sturgis and enjoyed fishing, playing golf, woodworking, building, camping with friends and family and following sports.
+He had hobbies and interests, but what he truly loved was times surrounded by family.

+He is survived by his wife, Cynthia; two sons, Derek (Kathleen Conniff) Schrader of Ypsilanti and Nickolas (Logan) Schrader of Williamston; a brother, Dennis (Andrea) Schrader of Apache Junction, Ariz.; a sister, Debbie (Arlin) Beer of Wichita, Kan.; and several nieces and nephews.

 In accordance with his wishes, cremation has taken place.
 The family will receive friends 5-8 p.m.
 Friday at Hackman Chapel of Hackman Family Funeral Homes, 114 S. Nottawa St., Sturgis.
-A memorial service will be held at 10 a.m.
+A memorial service celebrating the life of Keith Edward Schrader will be held at 10 a.m.
 Saturday at First Presbyterian Church in Sturgis.
-A full obituary will appear in Wednesday's edition of the Sturgis Journal.
+The Rev. Michael Wicks will officiate.

+The family suggests those wishing to make a memorial donation in Keith's memory consider Anderson Elementary School, c/o Bronson Community Schools, 501 E. Chicago St., Bronson, MI 49028; or Three Rivers Health Hospice, 711 S. Health Parkway, Three Rivers, MI 49093.

+His obituary is also at www.hackmanfamilyfuneralhomes.com, where personal messages of support may be left for the family.